ataylor89/rsa/README.md

 One of the main goals of public key cryptography is to make the key pair so secure that it is difficult to derive the private key from the public key.

-To do this, the keys are based on very large numbers.
+To do this, the keys are based on very large prime numbers.

 We can actually base the keys on prime numbers that are unfathomably large, to make it as secure as possible.